dalmo1991/superflexPy/doc/contribute.rst

 `Read the Docs <https://superflexpy.readthedocs.io/>`_.

 Examples are available on GitHub as Jupyter notebooks.
-These examples can be visualized statically or run in a sandbox environment (see :ref:`examples` for further details).
+These examples can be visualized statically or run in a sandbox environment (Binder).
+Refer to :ref:`examples` for a list of the available examples.

 The scientific publication introducing SuperflexPy has been submitted to *Geoscientific Model Development* and is currently under review.
 The draft is